KnpLabs/KnpSnappyBundle/README.markdown

 Configuration
 -------------

 If you need to change the binaries, change the instance options or even disable one or both services, you can do it through the configuration.
+You can check for the location of wkhtmltopdf with the command 'locate wkhtmltopdf'.
+On debian systems it's installed in /usr/bin/wkhtmltopdf.
+You can test if it's working correctly with a command like 'wkhtmltopdf http://www.google.com test.pdf'.
+If it fails with the error: "wkhtmltopdf: cannot connect to X server ", which can happen on a headless server, follow the steps outlined here: http://stackoverflow.com/questions/9604625/wkhtmltopdf-cannot-connect-to-x-server

 ```yaml
 # app/config/config.yml